 And what’s interesting about it is Y.

 The focus sentence is a baby narrative arc.
 Meaning, a character who is a protagonist is built into it.
 He or she is doing something for a reason, and then encounters a barrier to that action (which implies that the protagonist then has to somehow try to overcome that barrier).
-I learned a few very good refinements on this structure from discussion in the Working Group.
+I learned a few very good refinements on this story-making structure from discussion in the Working Group.

 This was confusing for a lot of people.
 We do things for a lot of reasons.
 I eat food because I’m human and need fuel.